MP Morrison investigating cause of higher gas prices in the region - BC Local News

-As gas prices across the province and the country continue to fall during the COVID-19 pandemic, pump prices in Cranbrook have remained relatively stable.
+As gas prices across the province and the country continue to fall during the COVID-19 pandemic, pump prices in Cranbrook and Kimberley have remained relatively stable.

 According to GasBuddy, prices averaged $1.27 across British Columbia in the middle of February, but now, has dropped down to $1.08.
 Across Canada, the national average price is $0.85